 Who can benefit from Art Therapy?
 Many people think that art therapy is only for children or for skilled artists, however art therapy is valuable for individuals at any age and with any artistic skill level.
 In my private practice I provide art therapy for children, youth and adults.
 I also provide dyadic (parent-child) art therapy to enhance & strengthen the attachment relationship between parents and their children including infants and toddlers.
 I often facilitate art therapy groups and yoga & art therapy groups for children, youth and adults.

 What is my therapeutic approach?
 I work from a evidence-based and trauma-informed perspective.
-My therapeutic approach is person-centred, strength-based, resilience-focused, and grounded in mindfulness.
-Having taught yoga and mindfulness meditation for 10 years allows me to seamlessly integrate these practices into my psychotherapy work as a way to support individuals to bring awareness to their mind-body connection and to help them build healthy and effective coping skills for future life stresses and loss.
+My therapeutic approach is person-centred, strength-based, inspired by narrative therapy practices and grounded in mindfulness.
+Having taught yoga and mindfulness meditation for 11 years allows me to seamlessly integrate these practices into my psychotherapy work as a way to support individuals to bring awareness to their mind-body connection and to help them build healthy and effective coping skills for future life stresses and loss.
 My easy going and friendly attitude helps to create an environment where individuals can feel safe to relax and feel comfortable sharing their thoughts and feelings.

 How can I try Art Therapy?
-I provide an initial 30 minute consultation at my Art Therapy office free of charge.
-During this 30 minutes I will let you know more about me & my approach to therapy and you can share with me what your hopes are and ask any questions you might have.
+I provide an initial 15 minute consultation via phone or at my Art Therapy office free of charge.
+During this time I will let you know more about me & my approach to therapy and you can share with me what your hopes are and ask any questions you might have.

 GROUP ART THERAPY:

-I feel very grateful to have facilitated Art Therapy Groups for children, youth and adults at a number of locations/events in Toronto including Gilda's Club of Greater Toronto, Sheena's Place, The Hospital For Sick Children, Sunnybrook Hospital, and Princess Margaret Hospital.
-PLEASE Stay tuned for NEW upcoming Art Therapy Groups starting soon.
+I feel very grateful to have facilitated Art Therapy Groups for children, youth and adults at a number of locations/events in Toronto including Gilda's Club of Greater Toronto, Sheena's Place, The Hospital For Sick Children, The Odette Cancer Centre at Sunnybrook Hospital, and Princess Margaret Hospital.

 Yoga & Art Therapy Groups for children, youth and adults.
 You will be guided through a relaxing yoga practice to help increase your self-awareness and focus while releasing stress & fatigue.
 Following the yoga practice, you will be invited to engage in an art therapy session which focuses on self-expression and creativity!